-Searches will only be carried out by a member of staff who has been authorised to do so by the principal, or by the principal themselves.
-Subject to the exception below, the authorised member of staff carrying out the search will be of the same sex as the learner, and there will be another member of staff present as a witness to the search.
+Searches will only be carried out by the Principal or a member of staff who has been authorised to do so by the Principal.
+Subject to the exception below, the authorised member of staff carrying out the search will be of the same sex as the learner and there will be another member of staff present as a witness to the search.

 An authorised member of staff of a different sex to the learner can carry out a search without another member of staff as a witness if: